- Financing is available to qualified entrepreneurs

 - Paper Copies Request Fee: $10

-Your interest rate is determined by a number of factors which Upstart considers to evaluate how risky a bet you are.
+Your interest rate is determined by a number of factors that Upstart considers to evaluate how risky a bet you are.
 The more risky you are perceived to be, the higher your interest rate.

-Keep in mind that Upstart requires an origination fee.
+Keep in mind that Upstart usually requires an origination fee.
 This fee comes right out of the principal, so if you need a specific amount of money, make sure that you ask for enough to cover the cost of the origination fee.
 While some customers are annoyed by this fee, an origination fee is standard in the industry; most of Upstart’s competitors charge an origination fee.

 Upstart does not charge any other fees, such as prepayment penalties, aside from the origination fee and potential late fees.